-Keywords: agriculture-forestry-based livelihood, biological resources, food security, non-timber forest product, Northwest Laos, shifting cultivation, wealth ranking
+Keywords: agriculture-forestry-based livelihood, biological resources, food security, nontimber forest product, Northwest Laos, shifting cultivation, wealth ranking

 Land locked Lao PDR (hereafter Laos), located in Mainland Southeast Asia, is a mountainous country with 70 percent of its land area located at elevations over 500 m above sea level.
 Forest coverage in Laos was estimated to be greater than 50 percent of land area in 1995, compared to its neighboring countries the natural environment in Laos is relativity rich [FAO 1997].
-The total population of 5.2 million people (2000) consists of more than 40 ethnic groups, of which Lao Lum (Lowland Lao), the dominant ethnic Lao and related groups, constitutes about 60 percent.
+The total population of 5.2 million people (2000) consists of more than 40 ethnic groups, of which Lao Lum (Lowland Lao), the dominant ethnic Lao and related groups, con-

+^{} 山田健一郎, Maruha corporation, 1-2, 1-chome, Otemachi, Chiyoda-ku, Tokyo 100-0004, Japan

+^{} 柳澤雅之;河野泰之, Center for Southeast Asian Studies, Kyoto University, e-mail address of the corresponding author (Yanagisawa): masa@cseas.kyoto-u.ac.jp stitutes about 60 percent.
 The average population density is 22 persons/km2, the lowest of all Southeast Asian nations.

-- \ 山田健一郎, Maruha corporation, 1-2, 1-chome, Otemachi, Chiyoda-ku, Tokyo 100-0004, Japan - \\ 柳澤雅之;河野泰之, Center for Southeast Asian Studies, Kyoto University, e-mail address of the corresponding author (Yanagisawa): masa@cseas.kyoto-u.ac.jp - \\\ 縄田栄治, Laboratory of Tropical Agriculture, Graduate School of Agriculture, Kyoto University, Kitashirakawa Oiwake-cho, Sakyo-ku, Kyoto 606-8502
+^{} 縄田栄治, Laboratory of Tropical Agriculture, Graduate School of Agriculture, Kyoto University, Kitashirakawa Oiwake-cho, Sakyo-ku, Kyoto 606-8502

+YAMADA K. et al.: Natural Biological Resources and Their Roles in Food Security

-People in Laos have been traditionally engaged in subsistence farming, combining low-land rice cultivation in the plains with shifting cultivation of upland rice on slope lands.
+People in Laos have been traditionally engaged in subsistence farming, combining lowland rice cultivation in the plains with shifting cultivation of upland rice on slope lands.
 In addition to the production of staple foods, farmers have small vegetable gardens and raise livestock to meet their daily needs.
 Their farming is generally characterized as low input and extensive use of land.
 It is also relatively vulnerable to pests and disease, as well as to the changes in natural environment such as adversities of climate.